-Iconic Bridge Project Connecting Hong Kong to and Macau Adopts BIM Methodology
+Iconic Bridge Project Connecting Hong Kong and Macau Adopts BIM Methodology

 Company: Leighton Asia

 Location: Macheng, China

 The Leighton-Chun Wo joint venture standardized on a BIM methodology to drive consistency on this large multi-discipline design project that will connect Hong Kong, Macau, and Zhuhai.
 This revolutionary project includes 50 kilometers of bridges and tunnels and will create a distinctive entry point to Hong Kong.
 Leighton Asia conducted the civil, electrical, mechanical, structural, subsurface, and building work as the lead contractor for this ambitious project.
 The 130-hectare site will include site formations, roads, bridges, clearance buildings, footbridges, steel roofs, and various public facility buildings.
 Despite the challenge of a project team spread across several countries using a range of software applications, Leighton Asia provided consistency and uniformity for the design, survey, and construction of this transportation gateway, scheduled for completion in 2018.